 A prospective AIT who does this self-assessment in advance will want to save it on a flashdrive or some other media to be able to give it to their Preceptor (emailing it may also work) so they can make the adjustments to the file and tailor it (and may also expect that IF the Preceptor has a file already that he/she may want you to do the assessment on their file so the numbers will feed into their Plan of Study they've already been preparing, but only modifying at this point based on the results of that self-assessment.

 You may also note that the "standard" times allotted to the different modules (departments) has recently changed...significantly in some of the modules.
 This is a direct result of the ability to use this tool and see how much time is spent in each module and how that translated into the various Domains of Practice....the current recommendation for a "starting point" was made by a group of 15 administrators, 9 of whom were seasoned preceptors already.
 The "balance" of these changes better reflects the emphasis of the NAB's Domain of Practice percentages to mirror those percentages more closely.

 So, without further adieu, get your copy of this "Self Assessment Tool" by clicking HERE.
 For the newest version, reflecting NAB's latest Professional Practice Analysis, an UPDATED VERSION is now available and once NAB starts to use the new subtasks they've identified, the previous version will drop by the wayside.
 This new version includes a lot more tools for Preceptors and AITs (to include a "Glossary" of terms - the same information as you would find in the FLASHCARDS below...) as well as background about the development of the tool itself.
 And please provide any feedback to us so we can continually improve this product and the AIT Experience.
 PLEASE NOTE: This is an Excel spreadsheet and will not work with "Works."
-We've set it up to open in a new window.
+We've also set it up to open in a new window.
 Thank you!

 FLASHCARDS...Study Aid for our AITs...